tsuiusi/textbooks/Reinforcement Learning/chapter10.md

 ## Dyna
 * Use 'everything'
 * Look at diagrams from last chapter notes:  value/policy -> experience -> model (of the environment) -> improving value
+* Real data is more valuable
+* Dyna 2 uses simulated experience and real experience

 ![thedynaidea](src/thedynaidea.png)
 This was shown in the previous notes (?) but there's value in repeating it.
 Spaced repetition learning.